Read the PDF version of this case study here.

 Enabling a Dramatic Improvement in Remote Deposit Capture

 As the MX team prepared to launch Helios, they realized that the status quo was not good enough.
 MX would have to significantly reduce this error rate to create a positive user experience.
-Over the course of eight months, MX has reduced its rejection rate from 7.6 to 5.13%.
-This represents a 63.4% improvement against the industry standard.
-Nearly 19 out of every 20 remote deposit attempts by a BECU user will go through successfully.
+In 2016 MX averaged a 93% remote deposit completion rate, cutting the industry standard RDC rejection rate in half.

 Ensuring that users do not feel overwhelmed by the process is also crucial.
 In user testing we considered how people conduct remote deposit capture and developed ways to coach the user.
 We showed the user the front side of a check and where to position it, while providing a cue for when they have to flip to the back side.
 A future iteration will share an animation showing the user that the check needs to be overturned.